denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 In this sense, telegraphy reintroduced a pre-Lutheran problem of legibility into human letters.
-To speak in telegraph was to learn arcane encodings, not spoken in the vernacular and requiring specialized training.
+To speak in telegraph was to learn arcane encodings, not spoken in the vernacular.
 A number of failed communication schemas consequently attempted to bridge the rift between human and machine alphabets.

 “You must acknowledge that this is readable without special training,” Hymen Goldberg wrote in the patent application for his 1911 Controller.[^19] The